NatDev7/CMPUT404-assignment-webserver/README.md

 * Jackson Z Chang
 * Mandy Meindersma

+Used and learned decoding and encoding from these sites:
+* learned about encode() from here: https://www.programiz.com/python-programming/methods/string/encode
+* learned about decode from here: https://www.tutorialspoint.com/python/string_decode.htm

+Used TA Jihoon Og's notes to understand formats for headers:
+* Used TA Jihoon Og's notes from page 6 and on found here: https://github.com/jihoonog/School-Notes-Public/tree/master/CMPUT-404

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL